jesseopdenbrouw/thuas-riscv/README.md

 are by default set up by the RISC-V C/C++ compiler, so no extra handling is needed.

+## On-chip debugger

+The processor is equipped with an on-chip debugger that complies to the RISC-V Debug Specification v1.0.0-rc3.
+It is an all-hardware solution, there is no program buffer involved.
+All processor registers (including CSRs) can be read and written (when possible).
+Memory can be read and written.
+There is one hardware breakpoint available.
+De on-chip debugger is compatible with OpenOCD and GDB.
+It can be used with Eclipse CDT.
+By default, the on-chip debugger is disabled.

 ## Bootloader

 By default, the design is equipped with a bootloader.
 When resetting the FPGA, the bootloader waits about 5 seconds @50 MHz before the program in the ROM is started.
 Using the bootloader, a program can written to the ROM (see the documentation).
 The bootloader can also be used to inspect the memory contents.

-## Preliminary support for Windows
+## Support for Windows

-There is preliminary support for Windows. `srec2vhdl` and `upload` can be build with GCC MinGW and Visual Studio.
+There is support for Windows. `srec2vhdl` and
+`upload` can be build with GCC MinGW and Visual Studio.
 For building the RISC-V programs, a RISC-V GNU GCC compiler is needed.